Complications and Prognosis

 In this respect, any clinician who accepts an implant patient for maintenance assumes significant responsibilities and duty of care for monitoring dental implants and the health of the peri-implant soft tissues.
 This requires a systematic recall programme of monitoring and maintenance.

 Recent surveys have shown that there appears to be contradictory advice on how best to monitor and maintain dental implants in function.
-This is surprising as the periimplant disease is increasingly being shown to be common with an incidence rate ranging from 5% to 56%.
+This is surprising as the periimplant disease is being shown to be common with an incidence rate ranging from 5% to 56%.

 Given that the current market is approximately 130,000 implants per year in the UK, this represents a large number of patients who might be affected by peri-implant disease annually.